qclaogui/codelab-monitoring/docker-compose/microservices-mode/traces/README.md

-# Monolithic mode (单体模式) - Traces
+# Microservices mode (微服务模式) - Traces

-The monolithic mode runs all required components in a single process.
+In microservices mode, components are deployed in distinct processes.
 ## Diagram

 The below diagram describes how data flows.